t-pyrope/hangman/README.md

 Open the `main.rb` file

-Try to guess a word
+Try to guess the word

 You can make 6 strikes before you lose